MainStreet (band): 2015-2016; 2025-2026: Ambassadeurs of Freedom, split, and reunion

 On the same day the new EP #PLAY is released and tops the iTunes charts.

 The musicvideo for 'Dear Kitty (Song for Anne)' premieres at the Metro news website.
 The lyrics talk about Kitty, Anne Frank's diary and has been written especially for theater piece ANNE.
 The boys will also play the song at the liberation Festivals on 5 May.

 In April 2016 the band announced they were breaking up.

+In September 2025, the band announced a one off reunion tour, which kicked off on the 1st, 2nd, 3rd, and 8th of May 2026 at the TivoliVredenburg.